 - Smokinya Beach – great for camping

-- Kara Dere Beach – wild and isolated beach
+- Kara Dere Beach – a wild and isolated beach

 - Burgas – another great city beach